Poseidon-ZKP/merkle-forest/README.md

 # ZK-Friendly Elastic Anonymous Group for Semaphore and More

-We present EAS (ZK-Friendly Elastic Anonymous Group) based on a novel data structure - Merkle Forest.
-EAS can scale semaphore group to billions of users without increasing the proving time and the proving key size.
-EAS's core idea is the seperation of group size and anonymity guarantee.
-With EAS, semaphore protocl could achieve:
+We present EAG (ZK-Friendly Elastic Anonymous Group) based on a novel data structure - Merkle Forest.
+EAG can scale semaphore group to billions of users without increasing the proving time and the proving key size.
+EAG's core idea is the seperation of group size and anonymity guarantee.
+With EAG, semaphore protocl could achieve:
 1. Elastic (possibly unlimited) group size without increasing proving key size and prover time.
 2. Elastic anonymity guarantee that allows the client to make the prover time / anonymity guarantee trade-off.